Arcky97/Pokemon-Kyrac/README.md

 - Added Hugen City (one of the final but bigest city you'll visit in the main story)

 - Updated the Vending Machine script, the Vending Machines have more possible outcomes now.

+### V1.6.31E - Release February 22 2023

+- Added the Trainer School's Gym

+- Added 29 new OST's that will not be used for Maps and Battles.

+- Added and fixed more things but I forgot what since it's been so long since I released a new update XD

 ## Credits: